Ankitparthinfotech1/PDFSignatureTool/README.md

-# PDFSignatureTool
-iText is licensed as AGPL software.
+# PDFSignatureTool is licensed as AGPL software.
 I used itextpdf from https://github.com/itext/itextpdf